The Best Nike Running Shoes for Kids

 2. Nike Free RN

 The Nike Free RN shoe is made for kids who love the feeling of running around barefoot.
 These shoes are flexible and have deep grooves in the sole so the feet can feel a natural connection with the ground while walking and running.
 The lightweight, soft cushioning underfoot and padded collar make the shoe comfortable for all-day play.
 A heel tab makes these easy to remove, and the leather and mesh materials in the upper combine for the right balance of breathability and durability.
-With styles for babies to big kids (sizes 2C up to 7Y), these versatile low-tops can go from class to playtime and everywhere in between.
+With styles for babies to older kids (sizes 1.5 up to 6), these versatile low tops can go from class to playtime and everywhere in between.

 3. Nike FlyEase

-For easy on-and-off kids' footwear, try a pair of Nike FlyEase shoes.
-The Nike Revolution FlyEase, for example, is a versatile running, walking and playtime shoe with wraparound zipper on the heel and a strap over the top to secure the fit.
-These shoes can come on and off in seconds with no shoelace-tying required.
-They don’t compromise on performance, either.
-They’re designed to offer support and stability for multi-directional movements, and the soft cushioning absorbs impact with every step.
+For easy-on-and-off kids' footwear, try a pair of Nike FlyEase shoes.
+The Nike Revolution FlyEase, for example, is a versatile running, walking and playtime shoe with a wrap-around zip on the heel and a strap over the top to secure the fit.
+These shoes can come on and off in seconds with no shoelace tying required.
+They don't compromise on performance, either.
+They're designed to offer support and stability for multi-directional movements, and the soft cushioning absorbs impact with every step.
 A rubber sole grips the ground and a breathable textile upper helps ensure feet stay cool.
-These shoes come in sizes for little kids and big kids, running from 10.5C to 7Y.
+These shoes come in sizes for younger kids and older kids, running from 10 to 6.

 Tips for Finding the Right Fit